-We expect that all of our continuing directors and nominees for election as directors at our annual meeting of shareholders will attend the annual meeting.
-All of our directors attended the Annual Meeting of Shareholders held on October 11, 2011.
+We expect that all of our directors, whether up for re-election at the Annual Meeting or not, will attend the Annual Meeting.
+All of the persons then serving as one of our directors attended the Annual Meeting of Shareholders held on October 9, 2012.